A humble MOSS alternative that also catches

 - SDKs for Node, Python, PHP, Java

-- 65+ programming languages supported
+- 65+ programming languages

-- Universities: CS departments, academic integrity
+- Universities: CS courses, academic integrity

-- Bootcamps: Automated homework checking
+- Bootcamps: Checking homework at scale

 - Contests: Hackathon & competition judging

-- Hiring: Technical interview validation
+- Hiring: Take-home and interview review

 - Enterprise: IP protection & code audits